 In particular, one obtains

 so $f$ is injective on $V$.
-Therefore, the map $f$ cannot be a locally trivial bundle over a degenerate subspace.
+Therefore, the map $f$ cannot be a locally trivial bundle over a degenerate submanifold.
 Hence $f$ is a conformal map.

-From Lemma~\ref{Lemme_convergence_locale_app_conf} below, we deduce that $f$ extends to a smooth conformal maps and that $(f_{m(k)})$ converges smoothly to $f$ on compact subsets of $M$. \end{proof} It remains to show the following standard lemma that we used to conclude the proof of Proposition~\ref{prop_compacité_app_conformes}.
+From Lemma~\ref{Lemme_convergence_locale_app_conf} below, we deduce that $f$ extends to a smooth conformal map and that $(f_{m(k)})$ converges smoothly to $f$ on compact subsets of $M$. \end{proof} It remains to prove the following standard lemma that we have used to conclude the proof of Proposition~\ref{prop_compacité_app_conformes}.

 \begin{lem} Let $f_k:M\to N$ be a sequence of conformal maps, where $M$ and $N$ are connected conformal manifolds.
-Assume that there exists a nonempty open subset $U$ of $M$ such that $f_k\vert_U$ converges smoothly on compact subsets of $U$ to a conformal map $f:U\to N$.
-Then $f$ extends to a conformal map $f:M\to N$ and $(f_k)$ converges smoothly to $f$ on $M$. \end{lem}
+Assume that there exists a nonempty open subset $U$ of $M$, such that $f_k\vert_U$ converges smoothly on compact subsets of $U$ to a conformal map $f:U\to N$.
+Then $f$ extends to a conformal map $f:M\to N$, and the sequence $(f_k)$ converges smoothly to $f$ on compact subsets of $M$. \end{lem}